swve/dutaf/README.md

 # dutaf
-University project : a e-commerce website when users can discover products and buy them
+University project : a e-commerce website when users can discover products and buy them.

+  Re-uploaded because of some security issues

 ## Screens :
    ![alt text](https://i.imgur.com/DXtH5gR.png)